The Best Home Security System Apps

 con Required upgrade to pricey system

 Unfortunately, the ADT+ app isn’t available with every ADT home security system.
 You can get the ADT+ app only with some of ADT’s pricier packages or with ADT Self Setup.
-But it does get high customer ratings in both the App Store and on Google Play, so the high price tag seems worth it to most users.
+But it does get high customer ratings in both the App Store and on Google Play (one of the only apps to do well for Android), so the high price tag seems worth it to most users.

 Learn more about ADT in our review.